open-sdg/jekyll-open-sdg-plugins/README.md

 * name (the fully-translated name of the goal/target/indicator
 * sort (a string suitable for use in sorting the goals/targets/indicators)

-Additionally, Hashes for indicators contain all the indicator's metadata.
+Additionally, Hashes for indicators contain:
+* url (the URL of that indicator's page)
+* [all the indicator's metadata fields]

+Additionally, Hashes for goals contains:
+* url (the URL of that goal's page)
+* icon (the URL of that goal's icon)
+* short (the short version of the goal name, translated)

 The following variables can be used on all pages: